What Does a Coin in a Car Door Handle Mean?

 Urban legends about cars in parking lots

 Some of the urban legends about cars are downright terrifying.
 Take, for instance, the one about the stick figure family decals targeting people for sex trafficking.
-That story circulated wildly on TikTok and Facebook, inspiring fear among the thousands of families who thought it would be trendy to put those annoying decals in the rear windows.
+That story circulated wildly on TikTok and Facebook, inspiring fear among the thousands of families who thought putting those annoying decals in the rear windows would be trendy.

 What about the coin in a car door handle myth?

-In another scenario, thieves would use these well-placed coins in car door handles to return hours later, at your house, to commit their ultimate crime.
-The would-be villain would then have more time and access to your vehicle if valuables were present and potential access to your home.
+In another scenario, thieves would use these well-placed coins in car door handles to return hours later, at your house, to commit their crime.
+They would then have more time and access to your vehicle if valuables were present and potential access to your home.

 Snopes also spoke with Arnold Chevrolet Buick in New York to ask the same questions about the rumor.
-That mechanic also chuckled and said it would be “implausible” for such a scheme to work.
+That mechanic also chuckled, saying it would be “implausible” for such a car theft scheme to work.

 But what about a white towel or bag tied to a car?

-Coins and wires tied to your car door handle might be myths.
+Coins and wires tied to car door handles might be myths.
 But if you see a white bag or white towel tied to a car door handle, side mirror, or another exterior car part, know that it means something.
-Vehicles in parking lots or on the side of the road might have these specific add-ons for an important reason.
+Vehicles in parking lots or on the side of the road might have these add-ons for an important reason.

 We recently shared some Reddit discussions about how stranded drivers leave their vehicles with white towels or plastic bags to signify they haven’t abandoned their cars.
-Because some states allow anyone to claim an abandoned or unmarked vehicle, the bag can be an in-the-moment method for marking the ride.
-White towels and bags are also great for flagging authorities or towing professionals.
+Because some states allow anyone to claim an abandoned or unmarked vehicle, the bag or rag can be an improvised way to mark the ride.
+White towels and bags are also great for flagging down the authorities or towing professionals.

-So, if you see an object affixed to your car door handle in the parking lot, it’s probably just a prank.
+So, if you see an object affixed to your car door handle in a parking lot, it’s probably a prank.
 Don’t fret or worry about coins, wires, or stick-figure decals.
-However, it’s always good to remain alert when returning to your parked car.
+However, for safety’s sake, always remain alert when returning to your parked car.